Exploring the Online Micro-targeting Practices of Small, Medium, and Large Businesses: Background

 At a high level, advertising on Facebook works as follows: Facebook infers the characteristics of its users; these characteristics are made available to advertisers to target their ads; upon the creation of an ad, Facebook delivers the ad to users in a way that maximizes the total value which is a combination of the advertisers profit and the user's quality of experience on the platform.
 Next, we describe the important notions to know about the platform's actors (e.g., users, advertisers) and the process performed or triggered by them (e.g., ad creation, ad delivery).
 We use quotes from Facebook's help pages, to illustrate precisely the current descriptions. \paragraph{Users.} From an advertising process perspective, a Facebook user is characterized by a set of interests (e.g., pancakes, swimming, guitar) and demographics (e.g., age, gender, location).
 Facebook infers these characteristics based on data about the activity of the user~\cite{facebook_business_about_detailed_targeting}:

-\begin{displayquote} {\em ``Ads they click; Pages they engage with; Activities people engage in on Facebook related to things like their device usage, and travel preferences; Demographics like age, gender and location; The mobile device they use and the speed of their network connection.''} \end{displayquote} Hence, while Facebook is able to observe the activity of users both inside and outside Facebook (through web tracking~\cite{pixel_fb}), Facebook claims to only use inside data to infer the interests and demographics of users~\cite{Andreou2018}.
+\begin{displayquote} {\em ``Ads they click; Pages they engage with; Activities people engage in across Meta technologies related to things like their device usage, and travel preferences; Demographics like age, gender and location; The mobile device they use and the speed of their network connection.''} \end{displayquote} Hence, while Facebook is able to observe the activity of users both inside and outside Facebook (through web tracking~\cite{pixel_fb}), Facebook claims to only use inside data to infer the interests and demographics of users~\cite{Andreou2018}.

 \paragraph{Advertisers.} To run ads on Facebook, one needs to create an advertising account.
 There are two types of advertising accounts: \textit{personal} and \textit{business}.
 To create a personal advertising account, the user only needs a Facebook account and a valid credit card.
 A personal advertising account allows the user to create multiple Facebook pages and run ads associated with them.
 The associated Facebook pages do not need to be registered businesses.
 They can represent anything, be it commercial or non-commercial, and range from personal cooking blog and TV Show to a retail or clothing company.
 To create a business advertising account, the user needs to prove the existence of their business to Facebook, by giving the official registered number in the local business license for example.
 A business account can be used by a group of people and can associate multiple advertising accounts and pages.
 Both types of accounts can use the same targeting options, the only difference is for custom audience-based micro-targeting where a business account can have up to 100 pixels (trackers) while a personal account can only have one~\cite{facebook_business_pixel}.
 Furthermore, a business account offers advantages in terms of advertising management by allowing multiple people and external collaborators or contractors to create ads on behalf of the business.